sftcd/tinfoil/README.md

 #### Why is this wiretapping?

-Some IETF TLS WG list participants have denied that this is a wiretapping propospal, based on it somehow not matching the definitions in [RFC2804](https://tools.ietf.org/html/rfc2804).
+Some IETF TLS WG list participants have denied that this is a wiretapping proposal, based on it somehow not matching the definitions in [RFC2804](https://tools.ietf.org/html/rfc2804).
 Firstly, that is far too lawyerly and IMO being overly pedantic with the 2804 definitions.
 If one looks at Figure 3 in the draft, it very clearly matches any